Rational herding: Related social-learning biases

+Although not a bias, reputational concerns are also a factor as to why rational imitation is used as a strategy.
+Professionals such as fund managers and analysts may rationally mimic peers because being wrong with the crowd is less damaging to one's career than being wrong alone, a pattern sometimes known as reputational herding.

+Explanations and mechanisms

+Rational herding is supported by several cognitive processes that operate in the moment of decision-making.
+When faced with uncertainty, people rely on heuristics such as the availability heuristic (judging likelihood of an event by the ease of recall) and social proof (using others' behaviour as a guide for personal behaviour), to make copying feel justified.
+Neuroimaging studies have linked conformity-related decision-making to activity in the ventral striatum and medial prefrontal cortex, regions also implicated in reward learning, suggesting that aligning with others is partly driven by anticipated social and informational reward.

+Cognitive mechanisms of this kind are thought to have been shaped by a long evolutionary history of social living.
+Humans are a social species whose survival and reproduction have long depended on cumulative cultural learning.
+Evolutionary and cultural-evolutionary explanations argue that selective pressures favoured individuals who could efficiently extract information from the behaviour of successful others, rather than relying solely on costly individual trial-and-error learning.
+With this view, rational herding is an expected by-product of adaptive social learning strategies.
+Rules of thumb such as "copy the majority" or "copy the successful" are favoured because they tend to, on average, yield better outcomes than learning from scratch.

+Rational herding in financial contexts

 An account cited that rational herding is an unintended consequence of the string of Federal Reserve interventions that mandated greater transparency of others' trade activities starting in 2007.
 Due to crisis environment and uncertainty in the market fundamentals, investors started to use the Federal Reserve's information found in its policy pronouncements.

 Rational herding in financial markets can take place because some investors believe others to be better informed than themselves, and follow them, disregarding their own information or market fundamentals.
 This is based on the idea that if information is costly for an uninformed actor, his ignorance is rational and that, if he cannot afford the information, there is a potential benefit of following another player who can pay for such information.

 Reliance on rational herding can be a source of instability in financial markets.
 There are also scholars who note that rational herding is still based on anecdotal observations and that there is lack of empirical evidence due to the way the so-called "herding literature" focuses on the price or investment patterns, information that is readily available.